2290 Broadway, at 82nd St.; 212-579-5959

 162 E. 33rd St., nr.
 Third Ave.; 212-689-9000

 It's not on Second Avenue anymore, but everything else is the same at this kosher deli, once ranked as the best in the Lower East Side.
-(Now it’s the best in Murray Hill.)
+(Now it’s the best in Murray Hill and the Upper East Side.)

 Carve Unique Sandwiches